+- The normal temperature or ambient energy content that the customer prefers (ambient criteria),

 - The maximum temperature deviation or energy content that the customer is willing to tolerate (comfort criteria),

 - The distribution of the cyclable load,

 - Residential thermal loss, and

 - Payback amount.

-2.1.
-The Ambient and Comfort Criteria
+2.1 The Ambient and Comfort Criteria

 In order to quantify customer preferences, two criteria are defined.
 The first is the ambient criteria, which is a measure proportional to the ambient internal temperature a customer or group of customers prefer.
 The second is the comfort criteria, which is a measure proportional to the maximum temperature a customer will comfortably tolerate.
 These preferences tend to be non-specific and vary from customer to customer.
+These preferences may be obtained via survey by the utility, by monitoring actual service and customer thermostatic adjustments, or by requesting that the customer keep a diary of perceived comfort levels throughout the control and post-control periods.
 These preferences may overlap and may vary over time due to various outside influences.
 Thus, characterizing these preferences is well suited to a fuzzified environment which may account for non-specific quantities, or a range of quantities.

 To achieve a load model which may account for customer preferences, a global distribution is first designated in which all customer preferences will lie.
-Similar to the approach in [2], this distribution is defined in terms of energy requirements.
+Similar to the approach in [4], this distribution is defined in terms of energy requirements.
 According to the nature of the load, global maximum and minimum levels for both ambient and comfort energy are defined.
 These energy levels are then divided into a number of fuzzy templates.
-These fuzzy subsets are given linguistic names like SMALL, MEDIUM, LARGE, etc. A SMALL ambient energy level would most likely correspond to those customers who prefer very cool ambient temperatures, perhaps in the range of $65^{\circ}F$ to $69^{\circ}F$ .
-These ranges will probably vary from utility to utility depending on geographic differences such as normal outside high temperature, humidity levels, and time zone.
+These fuzzy subsets are given linguistic names like SMALL, MEDIUM, LARGE, etc. A SMALL ambient energy level would most likely correspond to those customers who prefer very cool ambient temperatures, perhaps in the range of 65°F to 69°F. These ranges will probably vary from utility to utility depending on geographic differences such as normal outside high temperature, humidity levels, and time zone.
 These fuzzy subsets define the Global Ambience Fuzzy Subset and the Global Comfort Fuzzy Subset.

-The total customer area under DLC may then be broken into cycling groups based on criteria such as geographic (feeder) location or the nature of the load.
+The total customer area under DLC may then be broken into a number of cycling groups based on criteria such as geographic (feeder) location or the nature of the load.
 The customers in each cycling group are then characterized by their their ambience and comfort levels.
+For example, in group A, 40% of the consumers might have a SMALL ambient energy requirement, 50% may have MEDIUM and 10% may have LARGE energy requirements.
 The reason for doing so is to allow for a certain degree of uncertainty that the customer may have if asked to specify exact figures.
 It should be noted that the distribution specification obtained for the ambient energy level need not be the same as that for the comfort energy level.
 For example, a customer may prefer a high thermostatic setting (LARGE ambient) but will not tolerate large deviations (SMALL comfort).